allanzhang721/firecast_pipeline/README.md

 - **CNN** (with Optuna hyperparameter tuning)
 - **XGBoost**

-The pipeline is designed to support `.xlsx` Excel datasets with flexible feature columns.
+The pipeline is designed for `.xlsx` Excel datasets with flexible feature columns.

 👉 **The last column must always be the response (target) variable** (e.g., Time to Flashover).

 ---